TheOnceAndFutureSmalltalker/street_sign_recognition/README.md

 # Street Sign Recognition
 These are the deliverables for Project 2 for Udacity's Self Driving Car Nanodegree.
-The code in this project builds, trains, and tests a convolutional neural network for identifying Germain street signs.
+The code in this project builds, trains, and tests a convolutional neural network for identifying German street signs.

 ## Deliverable Files